Chart Color Schemes

 Residential development activity is lower than average in Ludmilla - The Narrows according to AreaSearch's national comparison of local real estate markets

-Compared to Greater Darwin, The Narrows shows significantly reduced construction activity, with 91% below the regional average per capita.
-This constrained new construction typically bolsters demand and pricing for existing homes.
-Nationally, this rate is also lower, reflecting market maturity and potential development constraints.
+In this financial year, $705,000 in commercial approvals have been registered, suggesting minimal commercial development activity.
+Compared to Greater Darwin, Ludmilla - The Narrows shows substantially reduced construction, 91.0% below the regional average per person.
+This constrained new construction usually reinforces demand and pricing for existing homes.
+Nationally, this is lower, reflecting market maturity and possible development constraints.

 Frequently Asked Questions - Development